numancvlk/MultiClass-Segmentation-LinkNet/README.md

 # [EN]
 ## About the Project
-This project is designed to solve a 32-class (multi-class) semantic segmentation problem.
-I trained the model on the dataset using the LinkNet architecture, and used the trained model to make predictions.
+I designed this project to solve a 32-class (multi-class) semantic segmentation problem.
+During the training process, I used the LinkNet architecture and trained the model on the dataset, generating predictions with the obtained results.

 ## ⚡ Technologies Used
 - PyTorch